Friday, July 26, 2013

 Barlow the Birthday Boy takes a turn

-Taking a careful and considered aim with brightly decorated stick, the birthday-boy swung hard at the piñata.
+Taking a careful and considered aim with a brightly decorated stick, the birthday boy swung hard at the piñata.
 Thud!
 It sailed into the air, dented, but intact.
-A family friend manipulated a rope and pulley system tethering the piñata.
+A family friend manipulated a rope and pulley system, tethering the piñata.
 His experienced hands jiggled it, pulling it higher, dropping it back down, taunting, teasing.

 Come on!
 Hit it.
 Hit it.
 The crowd clapping and singing: Dale!
 Dale!
 Dale!